-Towards the end of the Second World War, trustees determined that the Fund would need to be reorganized so that it could continue after general demobilization had been affected.
-Application was made to the Secretary of State, and on July 4, 1945 the “Canadian Naval Service Benevolent Trust Fund” was granted a charter under part II of the Companies Act 1934.
+Towards the end of the Second World War, trustees determined that the Fund would need to be reorganized so that it could continue after general demobilization had been effected.
+Application was made to the Secretary of State and, on July 4, 1945, the “Canadian Naval Service Benevolent Trust Fund” was granted a charter under Part II of the Dominion Companies Act 1934.

-When Canada’s forces unified on February 1, 1968, a new Financial Assistance Fund was established to include Canadian Forces members who joined after unification.
-The existing Benevolent Funds continued to provide grants or distress loan assistance to those personnel who had previous service in the Royal Canadian Navy, the Canadian Army, or the Royal Canadian Air Force.
+When Canada’s Forces unified on February 1, 1968, a new Financial Assistance Fund was established to include Canadian Forces members who joined after unification.
+The existing Benevolent Fund continued to provide grants or distress loan assistance to those personnel who had previous service in the Royal Canadian Navy, the Canadian Army, or the Royal Canadian Air Force.

 On June 8, 1998, the original Fund mandate was expanded to include all naval forces and further amended in June 1999 to include members of the Canadian Forces enrolled after unification, provided they served a minimum of one year with a unit of Maritime Command.